 A paean to live theater, and the resilience of Bart Simpson through the ages, Mr. Burns is an animated exploration of how the pop culture of one era might evolve into the mythology of another.

-Opening Night Reception: February 8 after the performance at the Graduate Hotel in Oxford
+Opening Night Reception: February 8 after the performance at the Oxford University Depot

 Directed by Dex Edwards

 March 29 – 31 & April 2 – 6 at 7:30 p.m.

 March 30 – 31 & April 6 – 7 at 2:00 p.m.